mintChocolate717/projects/README.md

 ## About Me
 I am currently a 3rd-year college student attending the University of Texas at Austin - Cockrell School of Engineering. <br>
 I am studying [computational engineering](https://www.ae.utexas.edu/undergraduate/computational-undergrad-program/what-is-computational-engineering) with a minor in business.<br>
-I possess a strong knowledge of applied mathematics, numerical computing, and engineering physics.
-I love turning mathematical equations into efficient codes using Python or C++.<br>
+I possess a strong knowledge of applied mathematics, numerical computing, and engineering physics.<br>

 ## Important Links/Contacts
 [LinkedIn!](https://www.linkedin.com/in/jiwoongchoi7)<br>